GoalRank: Group-Relative Optimization for a Large Ranking Model: Experiment

 \item \textbf{Generator–Evaluator methods}: These methods (e.g., EGRerank~\citep{huzhang2021aliexpress}, PIER~\citep{shi2023pier}, and NAR4Rec~\citep{ren2024nar}) first generate multiple reranked candidate lists and then leverage an evaluator to select the most effective one for the user.
 Following~\cite{yang2025comprehensive}, for PIER, we first apply a pointwise ranking model to select the top-6 items, enumerate all possible permutations, and then use the evaluator to identify the optimal ranking.

 \item \textbf{Multi-Generator–Evaluator methods}: These approaches ensemble multiple generators to expand the candidate-list space and enhance ranking performance~\citep{yang2025comprehensive}.
-In our experiments, we evaluate this strategy under different ensemble sizes, with the number of generators set to 3, 20, and 100. \end{itemize}
+We evaluate this strategy under different ensemble sizes, with the number of generators set to 3, 20, and 100. \end{itemize}

 To ensure fairness, all baselines are tuned within their respective parameter spaces.
-Unless otherwise specified (e.g., in scaling law experiments), the hidden embedding dimension of all models is fixed at 128, and model depths are kept consistent.
-Further details are provided in Appendix~\ref{app: baselines}.
+Unless otherwise specified (e.g., in scaling law experiments), the hidden embedding dimension of all models is fixed at 128, and model depths are kept consistent.\textbf{Moreover, all baselines share exactly the same evaluator (reward model) as GoalRank.} Additional details on baseline configurations and the architecture of GoalRank are provided in Appendix~\ref{app: baselines}.